Anand Patwardhan: The heroism of Khudai Khidmatgars in today’s India

 Late last month, at a trial court in Mathura filled to the brim with RSS cadres and lawyers calling Khan a terrorist, his bail plea was rejected.
 The matter will now move to the Allahabad High Court.

+Not for them the popular Tulsidas saying, “Kan kan mein vyaape hai Ram” (Ram is in every grain and particle).
+They do not want their Ram to reside in everything as that would include Muslims.
+They

+would prefer to confine him to a grand temple under their own direct control.

-What explains Hindutva’s rage against Faisal Khan and the Khudai Khidmatagars?
-Even in the 1990s, during the mobilisation to demolish the Babri Mosque and build a Ram temple in its place, Hindutva had already chosen their immediate next targets as explained in their slogan “Ayodhya bas jhanki hai, Kashi, Mathura baaki hai.”
-Ayodhya is just a glimpse, shrines in Kashi (Benares) and Mathura are next.
+Even in the 1990s, during the mobilisation to demolish the Babri Mosque and build a Ram temple in its place, Hindutva had already chosen their immediate next targets as elaborated in their slogan “Ayodhya bas jhanki hai, Kashi, Mathura baaki hai. -Ayodhya is just a glimpse, Kashi (Benares) and Mathura are next.

-Today, the Ram temple movement has ended in total victory for the hate mongers.
-A movement to build a Krishna temple in Mathura, again on a disputed site, is obviously high on the agenda.
-Images of Hindu-Muslim fraternity at this moment are clearly not welcome.
+Today, the Supreme Court verdict has ensured that the Ram temple movement ended in victory for Hindutva forces.
+A movement to build a Krishna temple in Mathura, once again on a disputed site, is next on the agenda.
+Images of Hindu Muslim fraternity at this moment are clearly

 The clue, once more, lies in the past.
 The original Khudai Khidmatgars had suffered the worst massacres and persecutions of the Independence struggle.
 Badshah Khan later wrote that this was because the British thought a non-violent Pashtun was more dangerous than a violent one and the British did everything they could to provoke them into violence, but failed.